 The Federal Defend Trade Secrets Act (18 U.S.C. § 1839) –which D.C. and Virginia legislation mirrors – defines trade secrets as any business, scientific, financial, or technical information that: (1) an owner takes reasonable steps to keep confidential; (2) derives actual or potential value from not being publically known or easily discovered, and (3) allows another person to obtain economic value from its unauthorized use or disclosure.
 Statutory examples of qualifying trade secrets include:

 Trade secrets may include physical items, i.e., drone prototypes, or intellectual property such as programing codes or drink formulas.
-Your property may qualify for trade secret protection whether it’s stored electronically, physically, photographically, or in writing.
+Whether it’s stored electronically, physically, photographically, or in writing, your property may qualify for trade secret protection.
 Importantly, failure to keep the information safe from easy discovery, i.e., family members logging onto home computers, could destroy federal and state trade secret protections.
-You must take steps to prevent easy discovery of these secrets, especially when employees can remotely access confidential business information.
+Therefore, you must take steps to prevent easy discovery of these secrets, especially when employees can remotely access confidential business information.

 Trade secret owners must prevent their confidential information from being reasonably obtainable by lawful means.
 Many companies did not have password-encrypted corporate laptops or VPN applications in place when stay-at-home orders took effect.
-To stay afloat, Virginia employees often conducted business with personal computers, smartphones, and third-party applications, such as Zoom and WhatsApp.
-Few businesses had thorough telework and computer use policies in place, and even fewer had employees sign confidentiality agreements applicable to home work environments.
+Virginia employees often conducted business with personal computers, smartphones, and third-party applications, such as Zoom and WhatsApp, to stay afloat.
+Few companies had thorough telework and computer use policies in place, and even fewer had employees sign confidentiality agreements applicable to homework environments.
 Consider the following three remote work examples of potential trade secret disclosure:

 An employee participates in an all-staff Zoom meeting to discuss confidential business strategies.
 Everyone in the home, including her roommates, can hear the meeting discussion.
-This may result in lost trade secret protections if the roommate starts a business using parts of your corporate strategy or sells the ideas to another company.
-The roommate lawfully heard the discussions and had no legal obligation to protect the trade secrets.
+This may result in lost trade secret protection if the roommate starts a business using parts of your corporate strategy or sells the ideas to another company.
+However, the roommate lawfully heard the discussions and had no legal obligation to protect the trade secrets.

 An employee uses his daughter’s tablet to log into his remote workspace and downloads trade secret information, such as client lists and sales strategies.
 The daughter sees and sends this information to help her friend in a similar industry.
 This may result in trade secret disclosure without legal protections because no employee policies or protections existed to prevent these actions.

 An employee prints otherwise confidential blueprints at his home and leaves them on the kitchen table.
-His father-in-law sees these blueprints and asks his contractor to add certain designs to the house he’s building.
+His father-in-law sees these blueprints and asks his contractor to add specific designs to the building house.
 He lawfully viewed the confidential information and had no obligation to the trade secret’s owner.
-If his contractor continues using the design in future houses, this may result in lost trade secret protections.
+However, if his contractor continues using the design in future houses, this may result in lost trade secret protections.

 Confidential trade secret information has unintentionally reached multiple third parties during the pandemic.
 From discussing sales techniques while shopping to using another person’s technology to conduct remote work, you might waive otherwise viable trade secret misappropriate claims without written policies and protections in place.